kebdane/cse15l-lab-reports/Lab1.md

 #### `cd` with no argument
 ```
+//home directory
 [user@sahara ~]$ cd
 [user@sahara ~]$

+//different directory
+[user@sahara ~/lecture1]$ cd
+[user@sahara ~]$
 ```
-- The working directory when the command was run was the home directory.
+- The working directory when the command was run was the `home` directory.
-- running the command `cd` with no argument had no change nor presented a visible output.
-This is because `cd` is meant is meant to change the working directory but with no argument it did not have a directory to change the prompt in the terminal into.
+- running the command `cd` with no argument in the `home` directory did not present a visible output because `cd` changes the working directory but with no argument, `cd` command only puts back the working directory to home, which can also be seen when the working directory is not `home`.
 - the output was not an error as the command ran and had no error message.